johnnolan/wild-magic-surge-5e/README.md

 - `Dice So Nice` integration if the module is enabled
 - Discern between sorcerer spells and other spells when multiclassing
 - Auto surge when Tides of Chaos is used
+- Auto play animation effect on a Wild Magic Surge

 ## Hooks